Accidents In the Course and Scope of Employment in Louisiana Workers Compensation

 Also, an injury occurs in the scope of the employment if the risk from which the injury resulted was greater for the employee than for a person not engaged in the employment.

 The “course of employment” means that the employee sustained an injury while actively engaged in the performance of his duties during work hours, either on the employer's premises or at other places where employment activities take the employee.
-Thus, the important questions for the course of employment are:
+Thus, the essential questions for the course of employment are:

 - When did the accident happen?

-- Where did did the accident happen?
+- Where did the accident happen?

 - What was the employee doing when the accident happened?

 Basically, if the employee suffered an accident during work hours, or while actually doing his or her job, or at the employee's place of employment, then in all likelihood, the employee will be covered by workers compensation.